In October 2024, the Town of Wabbaseka was still searching for a way forward.

 Today, the outlook is different.

-Mayor Andrew Goodloe said hearing the news was a moment he had been working toward since taking office.
+Mayor Andrew Goodloe said hearing the news was a moment he had been working toward since taking office in 2022.

 “I was excited.
-This was something that was much, much needed,” Goodloe said.
-“It’s been a long time coming — a struggle the town has faced for years.
-I was elated to finally get the word.
-We had already been approved for regionalization back in November 2024, and with all the help from Communities Unlimited and Ms. Tonya (Kendrix, State Coordinator), it’s been exciting.
-I’m ready to get started.”
+This was something that was much, much needed,” Mayor Goodloe said.
+“It’s been a long time coming — a struggle the town has faced for years.”

-The project builds on the groundwork described in CU’s earlier story, Water Revival, which documented Wabbaseka’s efforts to stabilize a failing system while exploring regional partnerships.
-At the time, the town was still evaluating options and working through early funding applications with assistance from CU’s Community Infrastructure Team.
+The project builds on the groundwork described in CU’s earlier story, Water Revival, when the town was still evaluating options and working through early funding applications with assistance from CU’s Community Infrastructure Team.

 Since then, the effort has moved from planning to implementation.

-For residents, the improvements are expected to resolve long-standing issues with reliability and cost.
+For residents, the changes are expected to resolve long-standing issues with both reliability and cost.

 For years, some residents have relied on bottled water because they did not trust the system.